by Victor Sesma

 Here is the complete list of services at Playa de San Juan:

 Apart from the pure beach services, there is a large promenade with plenty of restaurants and shops.

-The Tram train has several stops around Alicante such as Luceros, Mercado or Alicante University.
-Some stations and all the trains have a machine where you can buy a ticket using euro cash or card.
-The price for one way trip from the centre to the beach is 1,45€.
+The Tram train has several stops around the Alicante centre such as Luceros, Mercado and Alicante University.
+Some stations and all the trains have a machine where you can buy a ticket using cash or a card (note, the Spanish currency is the Euro, €).
+The price for a one-way trip from the centre to the beach is 1,45€.